Swiss-Polar-Institute/data-management-guidance/documentation/in_the_field.md

 Ensure you follow the [metadata](#metadata) guide, paying particular attention at this point to recording where and when your data and samples were collected.
 Metadata is most accurate when recorded as soon as possible - don't leave it until the end of your field campaign to make notes.

-Remember to digitise this information if you would ordinarily record it in a notebook and treat these files like you would any other data, using secure [storage](#storing-data) and regular [backups](#backing-up-data)..
+Remember to digitise this information if you would ordinarily record it in a notebook and treat these files like you would any other data, using secure [storage](#storing-data) and regular [backups](#backing-up-data).

+Take photographs of as many things as you can!
+Your instrument set-up, makes, models and serial numbers of equipment equipment, notebooks, field sites, laboratory setting, your notebooks and anything that could affect your experiment directly or indirectly.
+This is hugely valuable metadata and should be carefully [backed-up](#backing-up-data).